Texas Metformin Diabetes Drug Recall by Texas Lawyer Jason S. Coomer

 Several Manufacturers Recall Extended Release Metformin Drugs By Texas Metformin Lawyer Jason Coomer

-Texas Metformin lawyer, Jason Coomer is investigating the recall of EX Metformin drugs Apotex, Amneal, Marksan, Lupin, and Teva.
+Texas Metformin lawyers are aware of the recall of EX Metformin drugs Apotex, Amneal, Marksan, Lupin, and Teva.
 More specifically, manufacturers have a recall of several batches and lots of these products for potential impurities found in testing.
 These impurities raise questions regarding potential manufacturing defects in certain metformin drugs.
 The FDA Notice of this recall alerts patients and health care professional that certain extended release (ER) metformin drugs are potentially unsafe.
 Further, this recall alerts patients using several specific metformin products to potential carcinogens in the products.

 As of July 3, 2020, Granules Pharmaceuticals is announcing the recall of twelve lots of their Metformin Hydrochloride ER diabetes drug.
 Granules investigation shows nitrosamine levels above the limit that the FDA allows.
 This was shown in one out of twelve batches here in the United States market.
 Typically, a manufacturer will work to notify the distributors and customers that could be as risk due to a product recall.
 Speak to your pharmacy and doctor about the diabetes drug recall.
 It is best to report any adverse reactions to your healthcare professionals and the FDA.
 You can make the FDA report online.
 Further, feel free to contact Texas Metformin lawyer, Jason Coomer for more information regarding a diabetes drug recall lawsuit.